-Marina Jijina is a Saint Petersburg born British painter who has an academic background in art.
-Though classically trained, artistic experiment and non-conformist approach to art have always been at the core of her practice.
-Through her observations and studies she has become deeply fascinated by vulnerability of the human condition.
+Marina Jijina is a Saint Petersburg born British oil painter who has an academic background in art.
+Classically trained, artistic experiment and non-conformist approach to art have been at the core of her practice.
+Through her observations, research and studies she has become deeply fascinated by vulnerability of the human condition.
 In her artwork, derived from her original experiences as an artist and academic, Marina Jijina explores different aspects of the human condition by means of creating an infusion of cultural, temporal and visual associations.
 Sometimes she seeks to reinterpret past traditions, investigating the conflict between self and other in a collision between the ideal and the human.

-In 2016 Marina Jijina’s artwork Jamila won People’s Choice Award at Competition for the best illustration of Chinghiz Aitmatov work in London.
-In 2014 the artist was awarded World Citizen Artists Competition Winner for her oil painting Spanish Boy .
+In 2016 Marina Jijina’s artwork Jamila won People’s Choice Award at Competition for the best illustration of Chinghiz Aitmatov’s work in London.
+In 2014 she was awarded World Citizen Artists Competition Winner for her oil painting Spanish Boy .

 Marina Jijina lives and works in London.

 - 2016 – 2020 PhD., the University of Glasgow UK